 Selling England by the pound

 Today John Constable’s The Lock, painted in 1824, sold at Christie’s for £22.4 million.
 In the current art market of silly prices some lucky person got the bargain of their lives.
-Let us hope the picture will be placed in a museum, where people might enjoy it, instead of disappearing into a Swiss warehouse as the investment bauble of some […]
+Let us hope the picture will be placed in a museum, where people might enjoy it, instead of disappearing into a Swiss warehouse as… Continue reading Selling England by the pound

 Erro erro erro